 - 1/4 Red Cabbage

 - 1/4 Lime juiced

-- Begin by removing the leaves from the cauliflower.
-Break the cauliflower into medium florets about 1.5-2” in size.
+- Remove the leaves from the cauliflower and break into florets about 1.5-2” in size.

 - Add the cauliflower pieces to a baking tray along with the sunflower oil, salt and pepper.
 Bake for 25 minutes at 200°C/ 400°F.

 - Meanwhile, prepare the rest of the vegetables by slicing the romaine into chunky pieces, grating the carrot and roughly chopping the red cabbage.
 Add the vegetables to a large serving bowl.